abemac/cool-parser/README_Phase3.txt

 we have included our entire Eclipse project for you to run.
 You can either make a run configuration manually, or run the build.xml ant file with target="Parser".

+The above steps will run "test.cl" .
+This file contains tests for all the features in the rubric.

+For error catching, an example of it in action can be seen by running "test-errors.cl" This can be done from the bin directory by: java parser.Parser ../test-errors.cl
 WRITE UP (first due date):

 We made a complete grammer specification for COOL.
 To do this, we